MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

   - the MicroEJ Platform is used to build various MicroEJ Applications.
   - the MicroEJ Platform is validated using MicroEJ testsuites.
-  - the MicroEJ Platform and BSP are delivered into as a single standalone module (same versioning), perhaps subcontracted to a team or a company outside the application project(s).
+  - the MicroEJ Platform and BSP are delivered as a single standalone module (same versioning), perhaps subcontracted to a team or a company outside the application project(s).

 Options
 -------

 BSP connection options can be specified as Platform options or as Application options or a mix of both.

 The following table describes Platform options, configured in ``bsp`` > ``bsp.properties`` file of the Platform configuration project.

 .. list-table:: MicroEJ Platform Options for BSP Connection